Constrat/revert-discord/README.md

 To use this theme with Discord:

-1. Install a browser extension that allows custom CSS (like Stylus for web Discord)
+1. Install a browser extension that allows custom CSS (like Vencord)
-2. For desktop Discord, use a client mod that supports CSS themes
-3. Copy the contents of `revert.css` into your CSS injector
+2. Copy the contents of `revert.css` into your CSS injector
-4. Enjoy your reverted Discord experience!
+3. Enjoy your reverted Discord experience!

 ## Customization